bihealth/sodar-core-legacy/docs/source/app_projectroles_usage.rst

 -----------------

 Changing or removing user roles can be done from links next to each role on the member list.
-Project ownership can be transferred to another owner from the dropdown next to the owner role.
+Category or project ownership can be transferred to another user who currently has a role in the project by using the dropdown next to the owner role.

 Invites
 -------